Oral Swigart: Naval career

 After graduating from the academy in 1921 Swigart was commissioned into the US Navy.
+In 1926, while serving as a lieutenant junior grade on the destroyer USS Hatfield he joined a suit against the navy for reimbursement of stoppages from his pay that had occurred before an All Navy Message of 1925 had ended the practice of taking back allowances overpaid by the navy where the recipient had acted in good faith.

+Swigart served with US forces during the occupation of Nicaragua and received the Second Nicaraguan Campaign Medal, which was awarded for service between 1926 and 1933.

-He was commander of the USS Melville which accompanied the first American troops to the United Kingdom in January 1942.
-Swigart was recognized for his efforts when commanding troop transports during the Allied invasion of Sicily.
+Soon after the United States declaration of war on Germany, Swigart was commander of the destroyer tender USS Melville which accompanied the first American troops to the United Kingdom in January 1942.
+Swigart was recognized for his efforts when commanding troop transports during the July 1943 Allied invasion of Sicily.
 Transferring to the Pacific Theatre he commanded Landing Ship, Tank Flotilla 8.
 Swigart landed troops and supplies at Tonga and New Zealand and helped transport the First Marine Division to the Solomon Islands.
-He later participated in the Guadalcanal campaign, landing supplies for the troops and brought troops to the beaches of Leyte and Manila.
-This included the Invasion of Lingayen Gulf and the Battle of Mindanao.
-Swigart received the Legion of Merit with a star for a second award and combat "V" device and a Bronze Star for his service.
+He later participated in the Guadalcanal campaign, landing supplies for the troops.
+During the 1944–1945 liberation of the Philippines he landed troops on the beaches of Leyte and at Manila and took part in the Invasion of Lingayen Gulf and the Battle of Mindanao.
+Swigart received the Legion of Merit with a star for a second award and combat "V" device as well as a Bronze Star Medal for his service during the war.
 He was also awarded the European–African–Middle Eastern Campaign Medal with one campaign star, the Asiatic–Pacific Campaign Medal with five campaign stars and the Philippine Liberation Medal with two campaign stars.
-He retired in 1951 as a rear admiral.
+Swigart retired in 1951 as a rear admiral.